Federal Prison Camp, Alderson: Facility

 FPC Alderson is a 159 acre facility and is the largest employer in the Alderson, West Virginia area.
 The prison is about a five-hour driving distance from Washington, D.C.

+Serving as a model for prison reform at the time, the facility was styled after a boarding school, offering education with no armed guards.
+The facility followed a reformatory model with no fenced grounds.
+The prison consisted of primarily work-oriented facilities designed for minor federal offenders.
+It originally consisted of 14 cottages built in a horseshoe pattern on two-tiered slopes.
+The offenders were segregated by race in the cottages and each building contained a kitchen and rooms for about 30 women.

 While there is no barbed wire on the fence surrounding the camp, the prisoners have schedules and each one must work.
 Inmates get holidays off except those who work in the powerhouse and kitchen.
 From its beginning, Alderson's staff members have maintained a focus on vocational training and personal growth experiences, with craft-shop activities an integral part of vocational training.

 Free time is spent walking around the sidewalk that is set between the two dorms as this is within bounds for the inmates.
 Since 2004 inmates are no longer free to roam the entire campus and are restricted in areas of the prison.
 They also play recreational activities such as volleyball.